hard-nett/docs/docs/guides/nodes/faq.md

 You can find more details about the requirements in the Joining Mainnet Tutorial.

 ## What is a delegator?
-Delegators are TERP holders who cannot, or do not want to, run a validator themselves.
-TERP holders can delegate TERP to a validator and obtain a part of their reward in exchange.
+Delegators are `$TERP` holders who cannot, or do not want to, run a validator themselves. `$TERP` holders can delegate `$TERP` to a validator and obtain a part of their reward in exchange.
 For details on how reward is distributed, see What is the incentive to stake? and What are validators commission? in this document.

 Because delegators share reward with their validators, they also share risks.
 If a validator misbehaves, each of their delegators are partially slashed in proportion to their delegated stake.
 This penalty is one of the reasons why delegators must perform due diligence on validators before delegating.
 Spreading their stake over multiple validators is another layer of protection.